 I’ve found it easiest to make kvass with whey (here is how to make whey at home — not the same as protein powder!) or the juice from sauerkraut, but it can be made with just sea salt, though it may take a little longer.

 Beet Kvass Recipe

-- Add whey/sauerkraut juice and salt.
+- Add the whey/sauerkraut juice and salt.
 If you don't want to use whey or sauerkraut juice, you can double the salt instead, though it may take longer to ferment.

-- Fill jar with filtered water.
+- Fill the jar the rest of the way with filtered water.

 - Cover with a towel or cheesecloth and leave on the counter at room temperature for 2 days to ferment.

 - Transfer to refrigerator and consume as desired.
 I drink 3-4 ounces each morning and night.